Databases have failed the web

-At an unnamed bank you have rooms full of mainframe computers like the PDP-11, with specialized computer operators to keep them running.
+At an unnamed bank you have rooms full of computers like the PDP-11, with specialized computer operators to keep them running.
 'Dumb terminals' at people's desks allow ordinary office workers to interact with the computer system.

 How do you use your new state of the art SQL database?
 First you had to hire expensive DBAs (database administrators).
 After reading hundreds of pages of manuals these technicians would issue SQL commands directly.
 But the database is so fantastically useful that everyone needs to interact with it, down to lowly cashiers.
 Over the next few years you'll commission software to make interacting with the database easier; automating common tasks and making sure clerks can't accidentally wipe important records with a few misplaced keystrokes.

 But in 1980 the writing was on the wall for the PDP-11.
 The microcomputer craze is in full force, arguably the first of three major reinventions of the computing ecosystem over the next few decades.
 But we don't know that yet.
 All we know is that the Apple II came out last year with Visicalc.
 Next year IBM will release their first Personal Computer.
 Pretty soon Microsoft will make its play too.
 "A computer on every desk and in every home, running Microsoft software."